petersierra1280/bank-account/README.md

     -   `minAmount` (query): **number** - The minimum transaction amount to filter by (optional).
     -   `maxAmount` (query): **number** - The maximum transaction amount to filter by (optional).

+**Special considerations:**
+   - When using the `minAmount` and `maxAmount` filtering parameters, they both need to be specified.
+If only one of them is sent on the request, this parameter will be discarded.

 **Example request:**
 ```
 curl -X GET "http://localhost:3000/transactions?accountId=account1&type=debit&sortField=date&sortOrder=asc&minAmount=10&maxAmount=100"